Pacific Angel Sharks: Family Squatinidae

 Bait and Tackle: Medium tackle, 30-pound or so line with size 2-4/0 hooks should suffice for these beasts.

-Food Value: The flesh is considered very good and they have become the object of a considerable commercial fishery.
+Food Value: The flesh is considered good quality and very good eating.
+As a result, they have become the object of a considerable commercial fishery.
+The flavor is mild, the texture is firm, the flakes are large and they are moderate in fat content.
+Generally considered suitable for all methods of cooking.

 Angel shark from the Oceanside Pier — 2014